Rams' wild Super Bowl victory over Bengals completes bold, all-in plan

 Despite a harrowing second quarter, which featured the game-ending injury to wide receiver Odell Beckham Jr., and a sputtering third quarter, the Rams managed to do exactly what McVay preached.

-And in the end, it was the biggest stars who came through for the Rams as Cooper Kupp woke from a quiet second half to bail Matthew Stafford out with one clutch catch in the final five minutes of play.
+And in the end, it was the biggest stars who came through for the Rams as Cooper Kupp, who finished as Super Bowl MVP after hauling in eight catches for 92 yards and two touchdowns, woke from a quiet second half to bail Matthew Stafford out with one clutch catch in the final five minutes of play.
 Then Aaron Donald, the longtime anchor of the defense, single-handedly crushed Joe Burrow and the Bengals’ hopes for a comeback with a monstrous sack with seconds remaining in regulation.

 Mission accomplished.